-Is the kitchen the hardest working room in a home?
-Certainly the bathroom and laundry tend to do their fair share as well, but it’s really the kitchen that gets a solid workout, often from dawn til beyond dusk.
+The kitchen the hardest working room in a home, certainly the bathroom and laundry tend to do their fair share as well, but it’s really the kitchen that gets a solid workout, often from dawn til beyond dusk.

-A kitchen’s work is never done, which is why this is often the first room in a home that needs some renovating TLC.
+A kitchen’s work is never done, which is why this is often the first room in a home to show signs of needing either a little refresh or some renovating TLC.
 Renovating a kitchen can be as small or as large a project as you want it to be; it can be a subtle refresh or a rip-it-all-out-and-redo-it reno.

-1. Putting The Fab In Pre Fab
+1. Putting the Fab In Pre-Fab

-Don’t make the mistake of thinking pre built means zero options.
-These days, pre-built kitchens can come in a dazzling array of colour schemes, a number of layouts and using varying materials.
-Pre fab can, in a round-about way, be tailored fab!
+Don’t make the mistake of thinking pre-built means zero options.
+These days, pre-built kitchens can come in a dazzling array of colour schemes and a number of layouts and using varying materials.
+Pre-fab can, (in a round-about way), actually be tailored fab!